safesaif21/310-Ai-Security-System/README.md

 - **Ultralytics YOLOv8** - State-of-the-art object detection
 - **OpenCV** - Computer vision library
 - **COCO Dataset** - Training data for object detection

-## 📬 Support

-For issues or questions:
-- Check this README thoroughly
-- Review the troubleshooting section
-- Create an issue on GitHub with:
-  - Your Python version
-  - Operating system
-  - Error messages
-  - Steps to reproduce

 ## 🎯 Keyboard Shortcuts